paduagroup/clandpol/README.md

         python polarizer.py N2000.zmat no3.zmat -f alpha.ff -q
         python scaleLJ.py -q

-    Here the modification of the parameters of LJ interactions between N2000 and NO3 fragments is performed using the scaling factor obtained through SAPT calculation invoked with the `-q` option.
+    Here modification of the parameters of LJ interactions between N2000 and NO3 fragments is performed using the scaling factor obtained through SAPT calculation (invoked with the `-q` option).

 2. Add short range damping of charge-dipole Coulomb interactions between small, highly charged atoms (such as hydrogen) and induced dipoles to prevent the "polarization catastrophe".